 Annual Survey on Rail Transportation (AR)

 This survey collects data from common carrier railways operating in Canada which are essential for the analysis of the Railway Transport Industry and the assessment of its contribution to the Canadian economy.
-These data provide input into Canada's System of National Accounts for the calculation of the Gross Domestic Product and are used by various Government Departments to develop policy and to monitor the industry.
+These data provide input into the Canadian System of National Accounts for the calculation of the gross domestic product and are used by various government departments to develop policy and to monitor the industry.

 The survey collects annual financial, operating and employment data on railways operating in Canada.
 The data are used as input to the Canadian System of National Accounts, by Transport Canada, other federal and provincial departments, and by transportation companies, consulting firms, universities and foreign governments.
 The information is used for the analysis of transportation activity, for marketing and economic studies, as well as industry performance measures.

 The survey is administered as part of the Integrated Business Statistics Program (IBSP).
 The IBSP has been designed to integrate approximately 200 separate business surveys into a single master survey program.
 The IBSP aims at collecting industry and product detail at the provincial level while minimizing overlap between different survey questionnaires.
 The redesigned business survey questionnaires have a consistent look, structure and content.

 The integrated approach makes reporting easier for firms operating in different industries because they can provide similar information for each branch operation.
 This way they avoid having to respond to questionnaires that differ for each industry in terms of format, wording and even concepts.
 The combined results produce more coherent and accurate statistics on the economy.